czechowiczmateusz/film-search-app-rebuild/readme.md

 # Film-search-app-rebuild

 Rebuild of my first serious project called Film-search-app.
+Currently only desktop version.

 ## What's new?